-Many of the staff here at Shadow are remote workers.
-I’m a remote worker, including our Chief Technical Architect, Ugo Cupcic.
+Many of the staff here at Shadow are remote workers, including our Chief Technical Architect, Ugo Cupcic.
 He wrote a post on Medium about his journey from being office-based to home-based…

 “We decided to leave London more than 4 years ago when our first daughter was born.
 We wanted to move to Brest — a small city in Brittany.
 We wanted to be closer to our family and give our daughter a quiet environment to grow up in.